Danking555/PiChatte/README.md

 ## Chat Application.
-Python server and client that enables multiple users to communicate
+Enables multiple users to communicate over the chat established by server
 ---
 **Accepts connections and data simultaneously without blocking**